genji970/online-transformer_encoder_rl-mujoco-half-cheetah-reward-change-experiment-bad-teacher-model/README.md

 ## meaning of transformer model ##
 from the first stage, trajectory is full of bad [state,action,reward] sequence.
 Because agent dose not gain good reward and show good performance.
 Transformer train with these failed dataset and get knowledge.
+Then, for some trajectory that value too much on bad action sequence, transformer will signal that these action combinations are bad.
+Then overestimation for q_val will be decreased.